Black American princess: Culture

 Stereotypically, younger BAPs are often members of Jack and Jill, a social and civic organization for upper-middle-class African-American youth.
-BAPs usually then go on to attend a "black Ivy" institution, mainly Spelman College, Hampton University, or Howard University, where many of them join either Alpha Kappa Alpha or Delta Sigma Theta sorority.
+BAPs usually then go on to enroll in a "black Ivy" institution, mainly Spelman College, Hampton University, or Howard University, where many of them join either Alpha Kappa Alpha or Delta Sigma Theta sorority.

 BAPs often later become members of The Girl Friends, Inc. or The Links, Incorporated, and pass in black enclaves of Sag Harbor, New York, or Oak Bluffs, Massachusetts.
 Many BAPs have friends in a variety of organizations, include Sigma Pi Phi fraternity and the National Association of Guardsmen, Inc.

 Cultural depictions

-The BAP Handbook: The Official Guide to the Black American Princess, written by Kalyn Johnson, Tracey Lewis, Karla Lightfoot, and Ginger Wilson, offers a behind-the-scenes look at BAP speech, style, and history.
+The BAP Handbook: The Official Guide to the Black American Princess, written by Kalyn Johnson, Tracey Lewis, Karla Lightfoot, and Ginger Wilson, is a 2001 humor book written by self-described BAPs.
 According to the guide, a black American princess is a pampered female of African-American descent born to upper-middle- or upper-class families.
 Her life experiences give her a "sense of entitlement", and she is accustomed to the best and nothing less.

 The 1997 comedy B.A.P.S. depicts a pair of women (Halle Berry and Natalie Desselle) who become "BAPs" living off a millionaire's money.

 The character of Hillary Banks (played by Karyn Parsons) from The Fresh Prince of Bel Air is a stereotypical "BAP".